 If married or living with a partner, make sure that you’re sharing responsibilities and pitching in to run the household.

 Take a real look at what your partner does and appreciate his contributions.
 If you feel things are really one-sided, then have a conversation about that in a straight-forward manner.
 Don’t try and drive the point home with sarcasm or criticism.

 #6 Be a Collaborator

-Just remember, you are collaborators, not adversaries.
-If you can burn this idea into your memory and bring it up when you feel competitive with a partner, you will do a lot to deepen your bond and avoid unnecessary problems.
+Just remember, you’re best friends, not adversaries.
+If you can burn this idea into your memory and bring it up when you feel competitive with a partner, you’ll do a lot to deepen your bond and avoid unnecessary problems.